 Cheryl Wilfong, Teacher and Co-Founder

-Cheryl is a devoted gardener and the author of The Meditative Gardener: Cultivating Mindfulness of Body, Feelings, and Mind.
-She is also the author of Following the Nez Perce Trail: a guide to the Nee-Me-Poo National Historic Trail with eye-witness accounts, 2nd edition.
+Cheryl is a devoted gardener and the author of The Meditative Gardener: Cultivating Mindfulness of Body, Feelings, and Mind, winner of 8 book awards.
+She is also the author of Following the Nez Perce Trail: a Guide to the Nee-Me-Poo National Historic Trail with Eye-Witness Accounts, 2nd edition.

 Manny Mansbach, Teacher

 Manny Mansbach has been practicing and studying Insight Meditation since 1980.
 He is a graduate both of Spirit Rock Meditation Center’s Dedicated Practitioner Program and its Community Dharma Leader Program.
 Manny began as a somatic and mindfulness-oriented psychotherapist in 1989.
 He is the former Director of the Center for Somatic Psychotherapy in San Francisco and was a core faculty member at JFK University’s Somatic Psychology and Holistic Health Programs.